douly20/SlotNotifier/README.md

 ## Installation

-Open your chrome extensions [page](chrome://extensions/).
+Open your chrome extensions page from chrome://extensions/
 You can open it alternatively by going to Chrome settings -> More Tools -> Extensions

-On the right top corner turn on the developer mode(yayy :))
+On the right top corner turn on the developer mode (yayy :grin:)

 Out of three tabs displayed in the bottom tray , click Load unpacked.

 Now choose your destination path of SlotNotifier repository.

-That's it.!!
+That's it.!! :clap:

 You have installed the extension and you should be able to see it in your extensions page.

 (Note: Since this is an unpublished extension , it can be used only in developer mode.
 Try it on your own risk)